learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you get enumerable key and value pairs?
+## Q 11.29.
+How do you get enumerable key and value pairs?

 The `Object.entries()` method is used to return an array of a given object own enumerable string-keyed property [key, value] pairs, in the same order as that provided by a `for...in` loop.
 Let us see the functionality of object.entries() method in an example,